 Lack or absence of financial independence creates a stressful life and invites problems including physical and mental health issues.
 Furthermore, if the children are struggling in a similar state of poverty, the senior citizen gets tagged as being an added burden on the family.

 Loneliness is the other constant worry that accompanies elders with financial problems.
 Elders long for companionship with other like-minded individuals who can understand their situation and with whom they can confide in.
 The need for belongingness is significantly seen in these elders.

-NMT has conceived and established several projects to assist these marginalized elderly who need assistance for daily sustenance and are left to fend for themselves.
+NMT has conceived and established several age care projects to assist these marginalized elderly who need assistance for daily sustenance and are left to fend for themselves.